Macrina/ai-trip-planner-md/README.md

 3. **Implement Evaluations** (2 hours)
    - Use `test scripts/synthetic_data_gen.py` as a base
    - Create evaluation criteria for your domain
-   - Set up automated evals in Arize
+   - Build custom evaluation metrics

 ## Common Use Cases (Built by Students)